elfhosted/elfhosted.com/docs/what-is/elfstorage.md

 # ElfStorage

-While we encourage users to BYO storage (*especially Hetzner StorageBoxes*), ElfStorage exists to provide quick and easy storage for cases where you might not want to bolt-on external storage.
+While we encourage users to BYO storage (*especially Hetzner [StorageBoxes][storagebox]*), ElfStorage exists to provide quick and easy storage for cases where you might not want to bolt-on external storage.

-Every user gets 10Gi ElfStorage free, mounted at `/storage/elfhosted`.
-Technically, this is done to ensure a smooth user experience when using our pre-provisioned apps, which would not otherwise be possible with the BYO mounts.
+Every user gets 100Gi ElfStorage free, mounted at `/storage/elfhosted`.
+This is done to ensure a smooth user experience when using our pre-provisioned apps, which would not otherwise be possible with the BYO mounts.

 ## How to get more ElfStorage